 Karisa bows in return, and murmurs snidely, “Your fingers are blue.”

-So of course now I notice that the heavy silver cuffs I wear every day are freezing against my skin.
+Of course that makes me notice the heavy silver cuffs I wear every day are freezing against my skin.

 It’s a blatant goad, her attempt at political posturing against me of all people, who holds no sway over her life—and at a time like this, when I’m embarking on arguably the most spiritually significant moment of my life.
 This is the first time since I began the walk that I wish I were not forbidden to speak except as part of the ritual.
 In theory she isn’t either, but I’m not surprised she doesn’t care.

-Of course Iryasa, as crown princess, is far too important to be a safe target for my youngest sister’s ire.
-But I’m not.
+As crown princess, Iryasa is far too important to be a safe target for my youngest sister’s ire.
+Unlike me.

-She may be more a stranger to me than anyone else in these halls.
+She may be more a stranger to me than anyone in these halls.

-Her expression doesn’t change as she faces me, and I know mine doesn’t either.
+My mother’s expression doesn’t change as she faces me, and mine doesn’t either.
 No gestures of common feeling here.

 I bow to her, and my royal silver cuffs feel somehow heavier.